 If you are traveling with your family and want to spend a day with fun and laughter this is the place where you should head towards.
 The lake is also popular as Turtle Lake and is famous for the natural beauty around.
 And to emphasize the beauty more, there is Ngoc Son Temple in the middle of the lake.
 Linked by a small bridge to the mainland, the island and the temple is the awesome place where you can take some great pictures with a fantastic background.

 Don’t Miss: Tai Chi Practise and Line Dancing

 You may still know this region at its old name, Saigon.
 It is the largest city in Vietnam and also the commercial hub where you will find anything, from history to the best entertainment zone, the scrumptious food zone to places to hang out with kiddos.

 Best Time To Visit Ho Chi Minh City: May – November is the best time to visit Ho Chi Minh city.
 Tropical downpours can be expected during these months.
 However, travel is seldom affected by rain.
 The region is lush and green during these months.

-3. War Remnants Museum: A Blast from the Past, quite literally
+4. War Remnants Museum: A Blast From The Past

 One of the popular tourist places in Vietnam, the War Remnant Museum displays various items and relics of different wars of the world history.
 A variety of weapons, armoured vehicles, bombs, bunkers, tanks, infantry weapons, and artillery items are displayed here.
 Being one of the must visit places in Vietnam, the museum also houses a section dedicated to photographs and posters of different anti-war movements and drives that happened globally.